 Southam College believes that the educational experience of all children should be positive and powerful and aims to provide a learning environment in which every Looked After Child can be successful.
-We believe that this school has a major part to play in ensuring that LAC are able to be healthy, stay safe, enjoy, achieve, make a positive contribution to society and achieve economic wellbeing.
+We believe that this school has a major part to play in ensuring that Looked After Children can be healthy, stay safe, enjoy, achieve, make a positive contribution to society and achieve economic wellbeing.